Rose of Tralee (festival): Commemoration

 To celebrate the 50th anniversary of the festival in 2009, 50 Roses took part in the 2009 competition; usually there are around 30.

 In 2014, Maria Walsh revealed that she was gay after winning.
+In 2019 she was elected as an Irish Member of the European Parliament (MEP) for the Fine Gael Party, representing the Midlands–North-West constituency.
+She was re-elected in the 2024 European Parliament elections, and sits as a Member of the European People's Party in the Parliament.

 Michele McCormack (1985 Chicago Rose) has gone on to win an Edward R. Murrow Award in her chosen profession of broadcast journalism.
 She hosts selection contests in Philadelphia and in the Midwest of the USA.
 (She credits her interview technique to Gay Byrne, who hosted the contest when she was in Tralee.)
 Other notable Roses include Aoibhinn Ní Shúilleabháin of Mayo (2005 winner), Aoife Mulholland of Galway (2003) who went on to achieve acclaim as an actor, and Noreen Culhane (New York Rose 1970) now executive vice-president of the New York Stock Exchange.

-Gabby Logan, the BBC TV sports presenter, was the Leeds Rose in 1991.
+Gabby Logan, the BBC television sports presenter, was the Leeds Rose in 1991.

 Jeanine Cummins, the author of American Dirt, participated in the competition in 1993.